 - Virtual private network (VPN) ability: Many hardware firewalls allow you to have a VPN.
 A VPN creates anonymity on your end by encrypting your data and connecting to a wide range of servers.
 Along with keeping your online habits more secure, you can also view content (think Netflix, news websites, etc.) you might not have access to in another country.

-How we chose the best hardware firewall
+How we chose the best firewall hardware

 When choosing the best home firewall devices, we analyzed products on factors like price, features, customer reviews, data filtering speeds and VPN capabilities.
 We also categorized them based on the best overall and the best for either home or business use.
 Moreover, we looked at the best customer experience since gaining consumer insight lends credibility to whether the firewall will work for you.